 Which is better?
 Cycling indoors on a trainer or riding outdoors on the street?

 Both have their place in your triathlon training.
-But before committing to one, you should know the benefits and disadvantages of each.
+But before committing to one, you should know the benefits and disadvantages of each so that you can make an informed decision.

 - You can follow specific intervals and workouts to a T.